TypeErrorDev/FSJS-7-React-Gallery/react-gallery/README.md

 ## Description

-For this project, I will be creating a gorgeous portfolio site to showcase the great projects I've built.
-The site will contain a mondern landing page, an about page and a series of project pages to show off and detail at my first five projects.
+For this project, I used the very popular and in-demand React library to create an image gallery app.
+With the help of this powerful "MVC" (Model, View, Controller) library, the app will be built in the style of modern single-page applications to keep it fast, modular, and in sync with current web development trends.

 ## Table of contents